How composting toilets work

 After the composting process is complete, the resulting material is nutrient-rich and has a texture similar to potting mix.
 It can be safely removed from the unit and used to enrich trees, fruit trees, and flower garden beds.

-Types of Composting toilets
+Types of Composting Toilets

 The many designs available can be divided into the categories below, all with their own characteristics, capacities and installation requirements.